BindBC/bindbc-sfml/README.md

 This project provides both static and dynamic D bindings to versions 2.0 &ndash; 2.5 of the CSFML libraries, which in turn are [the official C bindings](https://www.sfml-dev.org/download/csfml/) to [the SFML game and multimedia libraries](https://www.sfml-dev.org/index.php) written in C++.
 This package is intended as a replacement of [DerelictSFML2](https://github.com/DerelictOrg/DerelictSFML2).

 ## About CSFML
-__NOTE__: This documentation describes how to use BindBC-SFML.
+This documentation describes how to use BindBC-SFML.
 As the maintainer of this library, I do not provide instructions on using CSFML.
 However, since these are direct bindings to the CSFML API, then the following quote from the CSFML download page applies (documentation link added by me for convenience):

 > Since the CSFML API is similar to SFML, there's no tutorial for it; but you can follow the C++ tutorials available [on this website](https://www.sfml-dev.org/learn.php), and adapt them to the C API very easily.